SwiftGuides/Playsinline_Video_Codes_to-Play_Video_in_WkWebView/README.md

 * playsinline - it will enable feature to run video in fixed frames of WKWebView instead of goinf automatically fullscreen
 * autoplay - this wil autoplay the video when it is opened in the WKWebView

+And then Do the Configuration like I did in the example ViewController.swift File in this repo .